ARundle01/ecmm428-pycart/README.md

 - Alex Rundle (ARundle01)

 ## License
-This project is licensed under the Apache 2.0 license.
+This project is licensed under the BSD 3-Clause License

-SPDX-License-Identifier: Apache-2.0
+SPDX-License-Identifier: BSD-3-Clause

 ## Installation
 ### Using Pip